securekey/fabric-examples/fabric-cli/README.md

 - Tx - Displays the contents of a transaction within a block
 - Channels - Displays all channels for a peer
 - Installed - Displays the chaincodes installed on a peer
+- Peers - Displays the discovered peers on a channel
+- Local Peers - Displays the discovered local peers in an org

 Chaincode: